kcskw/PayaGateway/PayaCore/Direct-API/README.md

 **This integration method requires PCI validation, which you can read more about HERE.**

-Please register with our developer portal, https://developer.sagepayments.com/, to obtain your credentials and API Documentation.
+Please register with our developer portal, https://developer.sagepayments.com/, to obtain your credentials and the API Documentation.
 If you have any questions please feel free to reach out to our team at sdksupport@paya.com.